 Understanding the Trust Registration Service and why it exists

-We explain what the trust registration service does and who it protects.
-The system began in 2017 for taxable arrangements and expanded after the Fourth and Fifth Money Laundering Directives.
-From October 2020, most UK resident non-taxable arrangements in existence on or after 6 October 2020 must appear on the TRS.
+We explain what the Trust Registration Service does and who it protects.
+The TRS was introduced in 2017 for taxable trusts, then expanded significantly under the Fourth and Fifth Money Laundering Directives.
+From 6 October 2020, most UK express trusts — whether taxable or not — must be registered on the TRS.
+This includes the vast majority of lifetime trusts and will trusts that families set up to protect their homes and assets.

-Who must register on the hmrc trust register
+Who must register on the HMRC Trust Register

-Non-taxable UK arrangements that still need listing
+Non-taxable UK trusts that still need registration

-Overseas arrangements brought into scope
+Overseas trusts brought into scope

 For step‑by‑step help on the process and examples, see our guide on registering a trust in Britain.